layday/instawow/README.rst

 - Vanilla pip:
   ``python -m pip install -U instawow`` or ``python -m pip install -U instawow[gui]`` for the GUI

+If you run NixOS, the CLI-only version of instawow is packaged as the ``instawow`` package.

 CLI operation
 -------------